channieduffman/SpendScan/README.md

 ## Assumptions

-The program expects that a given CSV file contains fields for `description`, `date`, `amount`, and `end_balance`.
+The application expects that a given CSV file contains fields for `description`, `date`, `amount`, and `end_balance`.
 The script `prepcsv.sed` (which is called by `prepcsv`) expects a specific CSV format, namely that provided by CapitalOne, and modifies it accordingly.
 As this is a personal project, I have no intention at this time to generalize this script.

 ## Usage